SubhasreeSengupta/jekyll-now/_posts/2017-11-27-project-intro.md

 There are several directions of future work.
 One, would be to improve upon the source separation model to extend it to identify other sources as well.
 This would entail a different model architecture and a different loss function for each source (instrument).
 Another direction would be make a flexible transcription model, that can transcribe for any musical source.
-Both, these extensions are highly complex and hence are beyond the scope of our current project objective.
+Both these extensions are highly complex and hence are beyond the scope of our current project objective.